How to connect and trigger

 from Daheng Imaging using an industrial strobe controller

 .
-We have explained it in 5 simple steps.
 This is applicable to both USB3 and GigE machine vision cameras that have a trigger output.
 As additional hardware we have used a 12V powersupply, a Power LED and a triggerable industrial strobe controller, the ACC-MV-LED-STROBECONTROLLER-V1

 Step 1: Program the triggerable industrial strobe controller